-Actual composition and number of level 1 medical personnel may vary depending on the operational requirements as agreed upon in the MOU. ^a See appendix 2.1 for a detailed equipment list.
-Chapter 3, annexes A and B, appendix 2.1
+Actual composition and number of level 1 medical personnel may vary depending on the operational requirements as agreed upon in the MOU.

+^a See appendix 2.1 for a detailed equipment list. ^b A/C.5/68/22, annex 2.